Disclaimer: This content was originally created by Mun Linh on Facebook, shared on my website with full permission from

-With such experiences, here are what Mun Linh has to share with moms preparing for their (first) flights with kids.
+With such experience, here are what Mun Linh has to share with moms preparing for their (first) flights with kids.

 Tips for flying with kids

 1. Before your first flight with kids, buy her/ him a children book about airport, aeroplane or any related subject.
 Read it to your baby, so that she/ he will become eager and curious about how it feels being on a “real plane”.

 2.If your kid can walk, buy her/ him a small backpack and help your child prepare stuff she/ he may want to bring on board, for example, 1 – 2 thin books, a small toy, teddy bear, some Lego pieces, or a lunch box with some fruits or biscuits.

 It makes them feel “like mommy/ daddy”, and even more eager to take their first trip.

 3.Prepare enough diapers, wet tissues, and at least 2 extra pieces of clothes to change.
 If your baby is formula fed, divide the powder in small boxes.
 You can always ask for hot water on board.

 When travelling with kids up to 2 years old, you are allowed to bring a small water bottle through the security check.
 Just treat it like any other liquid container.